dug22/carpentry/Carpentry User Guide.md

 Note: If you interact with any of the pinpoints, it'll display the given country along with it's given geo location.
 </div>

+If you have any questions, suggestions, etc., please don't hesitate to create an issue.